Building an IoT Prototyping Platform – Part II

-For the operating system I chose the default Raspberry Pi OS desktop version.
+For the operating system, I chose the default Raspberry Pi OS desktop version.
 (I’ll explain why I chose the desktop version later on, so bear with me.)

-Now the ESPs knows which WiFi to connect to and the IP address of the server is known as well.
+Now the ESPs know which WiFi to connect to and the IP address of the server is known as well.
 No need to open the web server or other parts of the solution up to the Internet.
 The core part of the solution needs no Internet connection and sets up its own WiFi network.

 But in case the Pi has an internet connection, I forward the ethernet and the built-in WiFi connection to the access point connections to allow them access as well.
 This allows me for example to update the devices and access online services.

-Note: the easiest way to access and setup the Raspberry Pi is to connect it via an ethernet cable to your computer and share your computer’s internet connection (Mac/Windows).
+Note: the easiest way to access and set up the Raspberry Pi is to connect it via an ethernet cable to your computer and share your computer’s internet connection (Mac/Windows).
 A WiFi connection will drop when you follow the access point setup instructions.

-Since the operating system and the data of the Pi are stored on a Micro SD card, it‘s really easy to make backups and to deploy last minute changes.
+Since the operating system and the data of the Pi are stored on a Micro SD card, it‘s really easy to make backups and to deploy last-minute changes.
 And when you remove the card, all the intelligence of the hardware platform and the prototype are gone.

-As you can see, the Pi has several jobs: it is the WiFi access point, it needs to provide a web server, a MQTT broker (which is needed to send/receive MQTT messages), and provides the communication server.
+As you can see, the Pi has several jobs: it is the WiFi access point, it needs to provide a web server, an MQTT broker (which is needed to send/receive MQTT messages), and provides the communication server.
 An additional admin interface for the communication server would also be nice.

 The Pi should share the web server’s folder on the network to allow for an easy way to upload the HTML prototypes.
-It should also be accessible remotely, to edit and to configure it, if needed.
+It should also be accessed remotely, to edit and to configure it, if needed.

-In the next part I will start describing the different components in more detail.
+In the next part, I will start describing the different components in more detail.